Noemie-B/Workflo-Morpho-Histo/README.md

 # Workflow-Morpho-Histo
+Code used in the article  # Artificial intelligence to classify and predict the outcome of primary CNS and nodal large B-cell lymphomas

 Workflow to extract morphological features from histological slides.
 The steps are the following ones :
   1. Patches extraction from WSI
   2. Patches normalization